asachoi/demo/README.md

 ### Licence

-roundSlider is licensed under the terms of the [MIT license](http://roundsliderui.com/licence.html "roundSlider - MIT licence").
+roundSlider is licensed under the terms of the [MIT license](http://roundsliderui.com/licence.html "roundSlider - MIT licence")."# demo"